-The new management contract commenced on May 15, 2019, and has an initial term of 60 months, with unlimited extension options thereafter upon mutual agreement.
-Either party may terminate the contract with 120 days' written notice.
-Among other standards, the contract requires compliance with ICE's Performance-Based National Detention Standards, the American Correctional Association (ACA) standards for Adult Local Detention Facilities, and standards for Health Services in Jails, National Commission on Correctional Health Care (NCCHC).
-The Company expects to begin accepting ICE detainee populations into the facility in the third quarter of 2019.
-Following the activation process the new contract is expected to generate approximately $25 million to $30 million in annualized revenue.
+The new management contract will commence on June 1, 2019, and has an indefinite term.
+Either party may terminate the contract with 30 days' written notice.
+Among other standards, the contract requires compliance with Federal Performance-Based Detention Standards, the American Correctional Association (ACA) standards for Adult Local Detention Facilities, and USMS Prisoner Health Care Standards.
+The Company expects to begin accepting USMS inmate populations into the facility in the third quarter of 2019.
+Following the activation process the new contract is expected to generate approximately $35 million to $40 million in annualized revenue.

-Throughout the activation process the Company will incur start-up expenses, primarily related to staffing and training, prior to accepting initial ICE detainee populations and prior to recognizing any revenue under the new contract.
-As a result of start-up expenses incurred from the activation of the Torrance County Detention Facility, and potentially from additional facility activations this year, the Company expects to report start-up expenses as a special item in its calculation of Adjusted Net Income, Adjusted EBITDA, and Normalized Funds from Operations (FFO).
-Because the Company does not expect the Torrance facility to reach stabilized occupancy until the fourth quarter of 2019, the Company does not expect the new contract to have a material impact on the Company's per share results for 2019.
+Throughout the activation process the Company will incur start-up expenses, primarily related to staffing and training, prior to accepting initial detainee populations and prior to recognizing any revenue under the new contract.
+As a result of start-up expenses incurred from the activation of the Eden Detention Center, and from additional facility activations this year, the Company expects to report start-up expenses as a special item in its calculation of Adjusted Net Income, Adjusted EBITDA, and Normalized Funds from Operations (FFO).
+Taking into consideration an initial ramp period that is not expected to reach stabilized occupancy until the fourth quarter of 2019, the Company expects this new contract to contribute $0.01 to $0.02 of Normalized Funds From Operations per share in 2019.

 Adjusted Net Income, Adjusted EBITDA, and Normalized FFO, and, where appropriate, their corresponding per share amounts, are measures calculated and presented on the basis of methodologies other than in accordance with generally accepted accounting principles (GAAP).
 The Company will provide reconciliations to the most directly comparable GAAP measures, the reasons why the Company believes such information is useful, and the Company's use of such information for additional purposes whenever it presents non-GAAP financial measures.